Get affordable access to birth control prescriptions online

 How soon after stopping birth control pills can I get pregnant?

-• Your regular ovulation cycle will resume a few weeks after stopping birth control pills, but there is a risk of pregnancy as soon as you stop taking them.
-Be sure to use a backup form of birth control if you don’t want to conceive.
+For most people, the regular ovulation cycle will resume a few weeks after stopping birth control pills.
+But there is a risk of pregnancy as soon as you stop taking them.
+So don’t have unprotected sex if you don’t want to conceive—use another form of birth control (like condoms).

-• Conceiving right after getting off of birth control does not lead to a higher risk for miscarriage or harm to the fetus because the hormones do not remain in your system for more than a few days.
+Birth control hormones don’t stay in your system for more than a few days.
+So conceiving right after getting off of birth control does not lead to a higher risk of miscarriage or harm to the fetus.

 Do you accept insurance?